-The Conservation Practice Masters is open to students from diverse backgrounds.
+The Conservation Practices Masters is open to students from diverse backgrounds.
 ATREE has an affirmative policy that encourages women and persons from underprivileged groups to apply.
-Admissions will be made in this affirmative spirit, with due diligence to the Government of Karnataka’s reservation policy that TDU follows.
-Besides Indian students, we are currently also accepting applications from international students.
-TDU is registered with the Foreigners Regional Registration Officer (FRRO), and will facilitate registration of foreign students with the FRRO.
+We use this affirmative action policy in concert with the Government of Karnataka’s reservation policy when considering student applications.
+We are also accepting applications from international students.
+TDU is registered with the Foreigners Regional Registration Officer (FRRO) and will facilitate the registration of international students with the FRRO.

-If you are satisfied that you fulfill the above mentioned criteria, we encourage you to apply!
+If you are satisfied that you fulfil the above mentioned criteria, we encourage you to apply!
 Your application must include the following:

 The Statement of Purpose (SoP) details the student’s interest and motivations, relevance of recent and current activities to the programme and academic interests and background.
 The SoP will be assessed for (a) relevance (b) originality and (c) clarity of understanding.
 The SoP assesses an applicant’s environmental interests and enthusiasm, and their analytical and practical inclinations in engaging with conservation and sustainability questions and challenges.
-The SoP must, in essay form (750-1000 words), answer these questions.
+The SoP can be submitted in the form of an essay (750 – 1000 words).

 In answering these questions, please introduce us to your student career, your environmental concerns, interests, aspirations and activities.
 Finally, tell us why interdisciplinarity appeals to you as a research or practice approach.

-Please submit the above mentioned documents and the completed application form via email to email@example.com.
-Ensure your application is submitted between by 30th July at the latest.
+Please submit the above-mentioned documents and the completed application form via email to email@example.com.
+Ensure your application is submitted by 31st May 2022.
 You can download the application form from the website or send an email request to firstname.lastname@example.org.
 Account details for payment of application fees of 500 INR are mentioned in the application form.

-The exam will take place between 15th-20th August.
+The exam will take place between 30th May 2022.
 We will notify applicants.

 Fee structure differs based on nationality of applicant.
 Fee structure for all applicants can be accessed from the table below.